-No City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area #29.
-There are storm sewer improvement and regional detention facilities on the existing CIPs for Elm Creek along with Master Drainage Plan recommendations that are not yet on the CIPs.
+No City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area #43.
+There are Master Drainage Plan recommendations that are not yet on the CIPs.
 None are presently funded.